 Only: the stretch connecting the Canso Causeway to the Cabot Trail along the coast, the Ceilidh Trail, is also worth seeing.
 We experienced that on our journey.
 However, you have to take time for it.
 It is worthwhile driving down to one of the small harbors, one of the bays or one of the great sandy beaches that are there.
 Unlike the Cabot Trail here are the scenic beauties not directly on the main road.

-Instead of just two days as before, this time we took three and a half days for Cape Breton Island - and actually that is too little.
-One of those days we used for the stretch between the Canso Causeway and the beginning of the Cabot Trail near Cheticamp.
-The reason we took so much time just this time around is that we went in search of the Scots who left the island from the middle of the 18.
-Century settled.
-And there are some along this route.
+Instead of just two days as before, this time we took three and a half days for Cape Breton Island - and actually that's too little.
+One of these days we used for the route between the Canso Causeway and the beginning of the Cabot Trail near Cheticamp.
+The reason why we took so much time for this route this time is that we went in search of the footprints of the Scots that the island from the middle of the 18.
+Century.
+And there are some of them along this route.

 Scottish heritage on the Ceilidh Trail in Cape Breton Island

 Not only place names like Inverness indicate that Scottish settlers once settled along this coast.
 They came after the French claim their claim to power over the region of Acadia in the middle of the 18.
 Century lost to the British had.
 If you look a little deeper and take your time, you will discover many clues that show that the Scottish culture is very lively in these latitudes.
 By that I mean not only the sign on the traffic island in Port Hastings, where visitors are greeted with "Ciad Mille Failte", the Gaelic welcome greeting "A thousand times Welcome".